77fill/clean_architecture_demo/readme.md

 	mvn package

-This creates .jar files in all subprojects and copies them to target/all_artifacts/
+This creates fat .jar files in all subprojects and copies them to target/all_artifacts/

 Then run: